DeFiCh/defichain.com/content/partners.en.md

     hero:
       name: hero
       headline: Partners
-      subhead: Be part of the DeFi Blockchain ecosystem.
+      subhead: Be part of DeFiChain ecosystem.
     contributors:
       name: contributor
       headline: Contribute to DeFiChain
       become_developer:
         headline: Become a _developer_
-        description: Learn how you can build on DeFi Blockchain and use DFI token.
+        description: Learn how you can build on DeFiChain and use DFI token.
         cta:
           label: Developers
           url: /developers